PhuongNam12345/fe-landing-page/README.md

 - `index.js`: The React application is rendered, and the final content is displayed in the Document Object Model (DOM) of the web browser.

 -`package.json`: Configuration details for managing the project's dependencies, scripts, and other settings.

+### redux-toolkid

+# Onclick Login

+- Client sent request include email and password to sever.
+- Sever check request, if true then return token to client.
+- Usedispatch() actions (setLogin) is define in reducres to push action and token to reducers

+* setLogin(state,action) handles state and action.payload, here update state by value of token.
+* setLogout(state) update value state is null.

+- Redux store is created by configureStore of redux-toolkit received from reducres.

+* useSelector() to read data from store.